 This will undoubtedly be difficult for many homeowners to believe, so let’s look at how a home is sold.

 Every Realtor has access to the MLS, short for the Multiple Listing Service.
 The MLS can only be modified by a Realtor.
 They enter the information about your home and include pictures, and sometimes a virtual tour.

 When a home is entered into the MLS, that information is sent to every web site that includes homes for sale.
 Literally within seconds, your home can be seen by anyone, anywhere in the world, anytime of day or night.

-Buyers don’t search for homes in print ads, or even on an Realtor’s personal web site, or a Broker’s web site.
+The vast majority of buyers don’t search for homes in print ads.
 Buyers are searching the main web sites like Realtor.com, but this does not matter, because the information is virtually the same on all the web sites.

 The information provided is what the buyer wants to see.
 The buyer enters the criteria, which includes a minimum number of bedrooms, bathrooms, and price (range or maximum).
 Buyers can include additional criteria like size (square footage) of the home and even the size of the lot/land that the home sits on.

 Buyers want the information filtered so they can view properties that have their exact requirements.
 Browsing through a newspaper or magazine is a waste of time, and in a time when people want information instantaneously, searching a print ad is useless.

 Once you accept that there is no value in advertising your home, you become more empowered to make a better decision on selecting a Realtor.